luke-foxed/TotalOSINT/README.md

 Give it a try here: https://totalosint.herokuapp.com/

 ## Notes
 - The scrapers used in this app are prone to failing, sometimes just retrying a search is enough to fix this.
 If any of these scrapers break due to changes in page structure/HTML, I will try to fix them as soon as possible.
+If the scrapers stop working, please feel free to contact me using the contact section within the app.
 - Saved results from the scraped websites in this app are not and should not be used for commercial purposes.
 The save functionality only exists as a means of gathering a history on search artifacts (e.g. the search results returned on the same IP a few months apart may be different if this IP was engaged in malicious activity.

 ## Screenshots: